Council housing: immigration and habitual residence conditions

 Need immigration advice?

-Get immigration advice before applying for council housing if you're unsure of your immigration status or don't have the documents to prove it.
+Get immigration advice before applying for council housing if you're unsure of your immigration status.

 Shelter cannot give immigration advice.